A*+BFHS: A Hybrid Heuristic Search Algorithm: Experimental Results and Analysis

-Compared to BFIDA*, A*+BFHS reduced the number of nodes in the last iteration significantly, and usually by several orders of magnitude, on 28 of the 32 instances.
-This large reduction proves that by ordering the frontier nodes in a deepest-first approach, A*+BFHS can terminate early in its last iteration.
-On the three blocks instances and depot 11, A*+BFHS did not terminate early in its last iteration because the ancestral frontier node of the goal had a relatively low $g$-value.
-In fact, A* generated the most nodes in its last iteration on the three blocks instances, which shows that node ordering is also difficult for A* on those instances.
-In contrast, A* generated very few nodes in its last iteration on depot 11, suggesting that A*+BFHS may terminate early in its last iteration given more memory for its A* phase.
-A*+BFHS's A* phase usually stored from 10 to 20 million nodes, with the exception of the snake18 domain where 40 to 50 million nodes were stored.
+A*+BFHS's A* phase usually stored from 10 to 20 million nodes, with the exception of the \textit{snake18} domain where 40 to 50 million nodes were stored.
 Comparing the maximum number of stored nodes, A*+BFHS ($\infty$) required less memory than BFIDA* on 25 instances and less than half the memory on 14 of those.
 For A*+BFHS (4), these two numbers are 23 and 11 respectively.
-In contrast, termes18 05 is the only instance where the maximum number of stored nodes of A*+BFHS was at least twice that of BFIDA*.
+In contrast, \textit{termes18} 05 is the only instance where the maximum number of stored nodes of A*+BFHS was at least twice that of BFIDA*.

 Comparing the two versions of A*+BFHS, A*+BFHS (4) was usually faster, sometimes significantly, due to the reduction in duplicate nodes.
 Compared to BFIDA*, A*+BFHS (4) was slightly slower on four instances and 80\% slower on one instance.
-On the other 27 instances, A*+BFHS was faster than BFIDA*, and at least twice as fast on 16 of those.
+On the other 27 instances, A*+BFHS (4) was faster than BFIDA*, and at least twice as fast on 16 of those.
 The large speedups usually were on the instances where BFIDA* generated the most nodes in its last iteration.
-The best result was on the logistics00 domain, where an order of magnitude speedup was achieved.
+The best result was on the \textit{logistics00} domain, where an order of magnitude speedup was achieved.
 This is because BFIDA* performed very poorly on this domain due to its breadth-first node ordering.
-Comparing A*+BFHS ($\infty$) with BFIDA*, A*+BFHS ($\infty$) was slower on 11 instances and at least twice as slow on three of those, but also at least twice as fast on 12 instances.
-The main reason for the slower cases is the presence of many duplicate nodes generated on certain domains.
+Compared to BFIDA*, A*+BFHS ($\infty$) was slower on 11 instances and at least twice as slow on three of those, but also at least twice as fast on 12 instances.
+The main reason for the slower cases is the presence of many duplicate nodes generated in certain domains.